rails/rails/guides/source/4_2_release_notes.md

 ### HTML Sanitizer

 The HTML sanitizer has been replaced with a new, more robust, implementation built upon Loofah and Nokogiri.
-The new sanitizer is (TODO: betterer).
+The new sanitizer is more secure and its sanitization is more powerful and flexible.

 With a new sanitization algorithm, the sanitized output will change for certain pathological inputs.